Sunil-Pradhan/javascript-cheatsheet/README.md

 So if we have a function in `ModuleB.js` to use it in `ModuleA.js` we `export` from `ModuleB.js` and `import` in `ModuleA.js`.

+And that's the basic idea behind JavaScript Module - Export and Import

 <br/>
 <div align="right">
     <b><a href="#javascript-cheatsheet">↥ back to top</a></b>